inscopix/isxcore/doc/source/specs/Image.rst

   particularly convenient.
   Similarly changing the top left corner or the pixel sizes does not seem to be required.

-- Need not support in-place resampling.

-  A separate App should be created to handle resampling of an entire image.

 Related Specifications